achapin/xwing-microhangars/README.md

 These are tasks that I'm planning to work on already - no need to submit them as issues.
 * Actually add text that says "glue" on the flaps that need to be glued
-* Increase the font/icon size on the boxes so they are readable
 * Allow for custom faction/ship combos
 * Allow for custom ship icons